gouniverse/vaultstore/docs/proposals/20250312_token_expiration.md

 # Token Expiration Functionality

+## Status: Requires Refinement
+- Does it need another column?
+Why not separate meta table?
+- Who will run the process?
+The client?
+The library?

 ## Overview

 This proposal suggests adding expiration functionality to tokens in VaultStore, allowing secrets to automatically expire after a specified time period.